RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

 Code below implements the GaSP calibration of parameter estimation and predictions for the example in \citep{bayarri2007framework} that was discussed in the previous subsection. \begin{example} R> m_gasp=rcalibration(input, output,math_model = Bayarri_07,theta_range = theta_range, + X =X, have_trend = T,discrepancy_type = 'GaSP') R> m_gasp_pred=predict(m_gasp,testing_input,math_model=Bayarri_07, + interval_est=c(0.025, 0.975),X_testing=X_testing) \end{example}

-Predictions and posterior samples from the GaSP calibration are graphed in Figure \ref{fig:bayarri_2007}.
+Predictions and posterior samples from the GaSP calibration are plotted in Figure \ref{fig:bayarri_2007}.
 The associated predictive error is shown in Table \ref{tab:prediction_bayarri_2007}.
 Comparing the first two rows in Table \ref{tab:prediction_bayarri_2007}, the predictive RMSE in the no-discrepancy calibration is around $0.25$, and it decreases to $0.15$, after adding the discrepancy function modeled by GaSP.
-Around 97.5\% of the held-out truth is covered by the 95\% credible interval of the reality in GaSP calibration, indicating accurate uncertainty assessment of the prediction in this example.
-In comparison, the 95\% credible interval of the reality in no-discrepancy calibration only covers around $80\%$ of the held-out reality.
+Around 97.5\% of the held-out truth is covered by the 95\% {predictive interval} of the reality in the GaSP calibration.
+In comparison, the 95\% predictive interval of the reality in the no-discrepancy calibration only covers around $80\%$ of the held-out reality.

-As shown in the right panel in Figure \ref{fig:bayarri_2007}, the posterior samples from GaSP spread over a larger parameter range, reflecting larger uncertainty in the parameter space.
+As shown in the right panel in Figure \ref{fig:bayarri_2007}, the posterior samples from GaSP spread over a large range, reflecting the large uncertainty in parameter estimation.
 This is because the discrepancy modeled by GaSP with the frequently used kernel listed in Table \ref{tab:kernel} is very flexible.
-As a result, the calibrated mathematical model alone may be less accurate in predictive the reality.
-We discuss a recent approach that induces a scaled kernel to constrain the discrepancy function in the next subsection.
+As a result, the calibrated computer model by GaSP can be less accurate in predicting the reality.
+To address this problem, we introduce a new approach that induces a scaled kernel to constrain the discrepancy function.